Every second counts

 Its fair to say that the impact and losses will vary greatly between organizations based on size/nature of the business, but costs are not just external / customer-facing, the impact of internal costs in terms of delays to projects and critical systems are significant too.

 To calculate the estimated costs of an outage there is a complex calculation known as the Disruption Cost Formula, which is as follows:

 Cost of Disruption (per hour) = Lost Revenue + Lost Productivity + Recovery Costs + Intangible Costs

 For many undertaking this exercise can be eye-opening and makes the cost of Disaster Recovery significantly cheaper – that’s before you consider the impact from loss of critical infrastructure, information, or paying a Ransomware demand.

-Boost your business resiliency and minimise your downtime through boosting your business resiliency and having a disaster recovery plan in place.
+Boost your business resiliency and minimize your downtime through boosting your business resiliency and having a disaster recovery plan in place.

 Adding resilience to your connectivity means you can insure against foreseen events that cause downtime allowing your internet connection to stay intact, meaning productivity will not suffer.

 In addition to this a comprehensive disaster recovery plan removes the risk in the simplest way possible.
-It represent a simple to implement, cost effective solution that takes minimal time to manage, leaving you to concentrate on growing business, delighting customers, and doing what you do best.
+It represents a simple to implement, cost-effective solution that takes minimal time to manage, leaving you to concentrate on growing business, delighting customers, and doing what you do best.